amnshrestha/openFace-mac-installation-wiki/Output-Format.md

     0.0604244 0.125688 -0.990228 -0.137919 0.204113 -0.969183
     }

-Where the landmarks are no longer in pixel values but in milimeters and we also report head pose and gaze (this however needs accurate estimates of `fx,fy,cx,cy`.
+Where the landmarks are no longer in pixel values but in millimetres and we also report head pose and gaze (this however needs accurate estimates of `fx,fy,cx,cy`.
 This functionality is useful for batch image processing where the camera is the same and we want to know pose and gaze.

 ## FeatureExtraction